mozilla/jira-bugzilla-integration/README.md

 # Development

+We use [pandoc](https://pandoc.org) to convert markdown to the Jira syntax.
+Make sure the binary is found in path or [specify your custom location](https://github.com/JessicaTegner/pypandoc#specifying-the-location-of-pandoc-binaries).

 - `make start`: run the application locally (http://localhost:8000)
 - `make test`: run the unit tests suites
 - `make lint`: static analysis of the code base